top of page

 • Manage the frequency and severity of hot flashes

-• Enhance emotional well-being and reduce anxiety and depression
+• Enhance emotional well-being and reduce anxiety

 • Improve cardiovascular and metabolic health